m-barneto/InsurancePlus/README.md

 # Insurance+
-Insured items will not be dropped on dead, with options to disable "insurance fraud" and enabled meds/ammo/food insurance
+Insured items will not be dropped on dead, with options to disable "insurance fraud" and enable meds/ammo/food insurance